 5. Internal Coolant or Raw Water Leakage

-Related shutdown causes are detailed in our Marine Diesel Engine Shutdown Causes Guide.
+Related shutdown crossover is detailed in the Marine Diesel Engine Shutdown Causes Guide.

 Primary Causes of Aftercooler Failure